matheuslins/if1004-DevOps/HW/Matheus Lins/HW1/HW1-resposta.md

 #### **Be Fast to Deploy but Slow (or Slower) to Release**

 It's the ability to "launch" a new feature without affecting the production environment where customers are actively using it.
-This allows the company to test the success of it.
+This allows the company to test the success of the same without the rush to put into production a larger delivery, a release